-The simple part about washing your clothes can often be picking the laundry products, the hard part about it, is understanding how to actually wash them.
-AspenClean has been around long enough to know that the most common washing mistake is not reading the label first or perhaps you’ve read it but you don’t fully understand what it means..
+The simple part about washing your clothes can often be picking the laundry detergent, the hard part about it is understanding how to actually wash them.
+AspenClean has been around long enough to know that the most common washing mistake is not reading the label first or, perhaps, you’ve read it but you don’t fully understand what it means...

-Well don’t worry, we’re here to help!
+Well, don’t worry, we are here to help!
 We know that reading laundry symbols can be like reading another language, so we’ve put together all laundry symbols and their meaning so that you can wash your clothes like never before.

 Read on for our essential laundry symbols guide and expert tips.

-Do you know what Laundry Symbols are and where to find them?
+What are laundry symbols and where to find them?

 Laundry symbols were designed to help increase the lifespan of our clothes and can be found on the labels of your clothes and fabrics.
 As laundry is done all around the world, the industry created five basic washing instruction symbols to make it easier for everyone to follow.
 Once you master these five basic shapes you will become a laundry professional in no time!

-First up is our washing machine cycle and water temperature symbols, and probably the most important symbols you need to follow.
+First up are our washing machine cycle and water temperature symbols, and, they are probably the most important symbols you need to follow.
 Alicia, our president and co-CEO of AspenClean, warns that if you don't follow the care instructions, you could cause damage to your clothes.
 "For example, what might happen if you put a dry-clean-only garment in a washing machine?
 The garment may shrink - not just a little, but significantly“.

-It is important to know the right symbols for the different washing cycles and temperatures.
+It is also important to know the right symbols for the different washing cycles and temperatures.
 For instance, as seen in our guide below, the wash temperature is marked in degrees Celsius or by the number of dots in the washtub, depending on the country you live in.
-For example, 30° represents a cold wash, 40° represents a warm wash while 50° represents a hot wash.
-On the other hand, the more dots in the washtub, the hotter the temperature of your wash.
+For example, 30° represents a cold wash, 40° represents a warm wash and 50° represents a hot wash.
+On the other hand, the more dots in the washtub they are, the hotter the temperature of your wash will be.

 Meanwhile, the wash cycle is indicated by a washtub with horizontal lines underneath it, with each line representing a different cycle.